 Teaching / APTS StatComp

-This is the webpage supporting the 2018/19 iteration of the APTS course on Statistical Computing, taking place in Cambridge, December 2018.
+This is the webpage supporting the 2019/20 iteration of the APTS course on Statistical Computing, which took place in Cambridge, December 2019.

 Some links and further reading

 links and suggested sources of further reading in the main course notes.
 Below I just include a few especially relevant sources, or useful sources omitted from the notes.

 - My lecture notes on multivariate data analysis and statistics for big data covers similar ground to Chapter 2 of this course (Matrix computation), but in a bit more detail, and with a bit more discussion of matrix decompositions and their applications to statistical computing.